escopecz/docker-compose-mautic/README.md

 ## Disclaimer

-The links to [Digital Ocean](https://m.do.co/c/d0ce234a41be) are tracked by a referal program.
+The links to [Digital Ocean](https://m.do.co/c/d0ce234a41be) in this readme are tracked by a referal program.
 If you are new to Digital Ocean, you'll get $200 in credit and I get $25 credit.
-You can use any other VPS provider.
-The steps will be very similar.
+You can use access the DigitalOcean website any other way to avoid this referal.

 ## Todos
 - [ ] Run `docker compose build` only if necessary to save time.
 For example if the Dockerfile changes.